top of page

 Step 1: Speak in Another Language While Completing a Simple Task

 Every first day of class with my new students, I prep their desks with white copy paper and scissors.
 The only thing on the board was my name, nothing else.
-As they entered the room, questions abound about what I was going to teach or field trips, yet I wouldn't speak.
+As they entered the room, questions abounded about what I was going to teach or field trips, yet I wouldn't speak.
 I'd smile, motioning them to take their seats.
 They knew at that moment this was going to be a different experience.

 Step 2: Challenge Them To Follow Directions In A Different Way